JUB-Yoush/personal-site/src/routes/blog/game-eng.md

 A high scope low complexity genre would be a Bullet-Hell.
 Making a scrolling shooter engine is quite simple, you could do it in 30 minutes, however making all the assets, enemies, stages, bullet patterns, and everything else required would take significantly more time.

 Take a Game like Rouge instead.
-The complexity is of it is significantly higher, requiring an entire RPG system along with a procedural generation algorithm.
+The complexity is significantly higher, requiring an entire RPG system along with a procedural generation algorithm.
 However the scope is comparatively lower to it's complexity, as the Game is procedurally generated, so the levels make themselves!

 This is why Rogue-likes are so common in Indie Development, as you spend more time with the complexity to optimize the return on investment for scope, as the Game has a theoretically infinite amount of content.

 Most beginner Game developers focus entirely on complexity, without making Games with a very large scope.
 Other than old High-School projects, none of my recent Games have had more than 1-2 levels.
 Most beginners make things quickly and loosely (as they should) and it leads to prototypes and vertical slices with just the minimum amount of content required to demonstrate the idea they came up with.

 This becomes an issue when you want to eventually transition into making full Games, as you don't have much experience in what It's like designing and building out the rest of the content for the Game idea you had come up with.

-**The Scope is where the value of your Game comes from.** Nobody cares how interesting your Game mechanic is if the levels you give them to use it in aren't well designed.
+### Scope is where the value of your Game comes from

+Nobody cares how interesting your Game mechanic is if the levels you give them to use it in aren't well designed.
 We make prototypes to built out our Game's complexity and prove the idea works, we then need to apply the idea through the scope of our Game.

-**The Game Engine you choose influences the complexity of your Game.** Scope stays relatively the same, as making assets and designing content is separate from programming.
+### The Game Engine you choose influences the complexity of your Game

+Scope stays relatively the same, as making assets and designing content is separate from programming.
 Implementation of those assets changes from engine to engine, but the act of designing your Game is engine agnostic.

 I have two commercial Game ideas in my head, one of them is a Game inspired by old Rogue-likes and has high complexity and comparatively lower scope.
 The other one is a Bullet-Hell that has low complexity and comparatively higher scope.